 Public rage is the only force able to impose meaningful checks on pillaging manipulators and the corrupt institutional supporters and politicians who are the fundamental enablers of financial crimes.
 Yet the bodies that should focus and amplify citizen anger, the media and the justice system turn away, too dependent on political largess for their own comforts.
 American commentator Glenn Greenwald described the situation:

 It’s a universal dynamic that elites want to keep the masses in a state of silent, disengaged submission, all the better if the masses stay convinced that the elites have their best interests at heart and their welfare is therefore advanced by allowing elites — the Experts — to work in peace on our pressing problems, undisrupted and “undistracted” by the need to placate primitive public sentiments.

 While that framework is arguably reasonable where the establishment class is competent, honest, and restrained, what we have had — and have — is exactly the opposite: a political class and financial elite that is rotted to the core and running amok.

 Keep these thoughts in mind when you see and hear radio, television and newspaper accounts telling you that all is well, there is no need for a BC Rail inquiry or an examination of tens of billions of privately produced electricity purchased with certain cost but uncertain value.
 Remember, the pundits say there are no burning questions to be asked.

 Ian Reid did the Corus Radio transcription for last week.
 It reinforces much that I have written here before:

-Please read Ian’s entire post at The Real Story.
 The three pundits strutted on their Friday stage but all they achieved was to demonstrate their critics are correct.
-Ian provides further proof.
+Ian provided further proof.